mtsev/lyricnommer/README.md

 ```

 ## Usage
-Given paths to files or directories, LyricNommer will search online for lyrics
+Given one or more paths to files and/or directories, LyricNommer will search online
-for all the files, including in subdirectories.
-If it finds any, it will add them
+for lyrics for all the files, including in subdirectories.
+If it finds any,
-to the file as lyrics metadata.
+it will add them to the file as lyrics metadata.
 ```bash
 ./nom.py "~/Desktop/my song.mp3" ~/Music
 ```